Interpersonal violence includes sexual assault, intimate partner (dating or relationship) violence and stalking.

-Consent is clear, conscious, willing and affirmative agreement to engage in sexual activity.
+Consent is a must for any form of sexual activity.
+Without consent, any sexual act is sexual violence.
+UofSC defines consent as a clear, conscious, willing, and affirmative agreement to engage in sexual activity.

-A person who is incapacitated for any reason is not capable of giving consent.
-Prior consent does not guarantee future consent.
-The style of a person's clothing does not express consent.
-Silence or the absence of a "no" does not mean there is consent.
-An unconscious person cannot consent.
-Consent for one sexual act does not imply consent for other sexual acts.
-Consent can be withdrawn at any time.
+A person who is incapacitated for any reason is not capable of giving consent, just as an unconscious person cannot consent.
+Prior consent does not guarantee future consent; consent for one sexual act does not imply consent for other sexual acts; and it can be withdrawn at any time.
+The style of a person’s clothing does not express consent.
+Silence or the absence of a “no” does not mean there is consent.

-An active bystander is someone who sees a negative situation or event and intervenes in some way to prevent harm.
+An active bystander is someone who sees a harmful situation or event and intervenes in some way to prevent harm.

 Victim blaming occurs when people are held entirely or partially responsible for the crimes committed against them.